zenaton-samples/new-user-workflow/README.md

 In our sample web_app, we send 2 events to our workflow to trigger activities (`installation`, and `activation`).

-We use several Zenaton functions in our workflow such as 'wait for event' and 'wait for duration' and connectors to manage the authentication for Sendgrid and Airtable.
+We use several Zenaton functions in our workflow such as 'wait for event' and 'wait for duration' as well as connectors to manage the authentication for Sendgrid and Airtable.

 The github repository is split into two directories: